Micrified/MiniPascal/README.md

 ### Compound Statements
-1. A warning is displayed for empty compound statements.
-2. An error is displayed if function return variables are left uninitialized.
+1. An error is displayed if function return variables are left uninitialized.
 This is scope specific.

 ###